You can find the following titles on AMAZON and BARNES AND NOBLE.

 Every day is a funeral (because Gabe’s family runs a funeral home).
 Every day Gabe gets her life saved by Bree, and vice-versa (because that’s how it is with best friends).
 And that’s how it’s always been.
 Until now…

 Nothing is forever.
 Gabe knows that more than most girls.
 After all, she lives in a funeral home (it’s the family business), and she gets that everything in the world dies eventually–people, rumors, fashion trends, the nickname “Graveyard Gabe.”
 But her best friend, Bree, has been a constant in her life; it’s always been the two of them together.
 Until Bree starts seeing a guy who stands for everything Gabe thought they were against.
-How can Bree change her mind and go for someone like Bryce Johnson?

 Gabe doesn’t know who her friend is anymore.
 And the only person who seems to have time for her is Hartman, the new guy, who is somehow not weirded out by the funeral home stuff (well, maybe a little).
-Still, Gabe doesn’t want to lose her mind over a guy the was Bree has, so she holds back.
+Still, Gabe doesn’t want to lose her mind over a guy the way Bree has, so she holds back.

 But a very strange prom night (with the family hearse instead of a limo) will change what Gabe knows about friendship, love, life, and everything that comes after–forever and otherwise.